 This is another watch that is not on the show but is worn by one of its main actors.
 According to an article on Gentleman’s Journal, Paul received a Cartier watch from AMC after winning the Best Supporting Actor award in the Emmys.

 The watch, which is believed to be a pink gold Cartier Ronde Louis, is priced at nearly $10,000—a watch well-deserved by a talented actor who made the show a hit.

 You can also browse our site for similar topics if you like this article.

 This watch was not featured on the show itself but is worth mentioning.
 According to the description published on Worth Point, this is a Europa watch that was given to some cast and crew members of the show in 2008 as a thank you gift for a job well done.
 The watch looks like it’s owned by someone who sold or gave the watch to the cast/crew member.

-The watch specs were not provided, but the description explains that it’s a custom piece.
-The watch is an analog model with a bezel with five-minute markers.
-It also appears to have a leather strap.
+Not a whole lot is known about the actual watch specifications, but the description explains that it’s a custom piece.
+The watch is an analog model with a bezel with five-minute markers, and it also appears to have a leather strap.

 Check out watch spotting on other tv shows: